JimLynchCodes/Anthro-Scheduler/README.md

 Schedules node-cron tasks in human-like intervals. 😉

 # Motivation
 The initial usage for this was for a Twitter bot.
 Throughtout the day the bot was supposed to tweet at a specified interval.
 In order to make the scheduler seem human-like it could not be perfectly exact intervals.
 This scheduler allows you to set a minimum and maximum amount of minutes and seconds added for each interval, and the scheduler adds a random amount of time picked uniformly from the valid interval.
+The goal for this moduel was to decouple it from the Twitter tweet program, making it a human-interval shceduler that can run any arbitary shell command!

 # Usage